huiql/LearnGit/readme.txt

-Git is a Version Control system.
+Git is a distributed Version Control system.
 Git is free software